andreaalf97/automatic-wallpaper-changer/README.md

 # automatic-wallpaper-changer
 ### This is a script that automatically changes your desktop background with the latest pictures from the subreddit [r/Wallpaper](https://www.reddit.com/r/Wallpaper/)

-This version is able to download and save all the .jpg and .png pictures that are hosted on [Reddit](www.reddit.com) and [Imgur](http://imgur.com/), which are saved in the local folder `images`, <del>but still has problems with those hosted on [Imgur](http://imgur.com/)
+This version is able to download and save all the .jpg and .png pictures that are hosted on [Reddit](www.reddit.com) and [Imgur](http://imgur.com/), which are saved in the local folder `images`.

 This guide assumes you have Anaconda or Miniconda.
 If you don't, make sure your python environment has all the packages listed at [wallpaper.yml](wallpaper.yml)